 Folders

-If the item has been added to a Folder, this tab shows the fodler name, and section where it was added.
+If the item has been added to a Folder, this tab shows the folder name and the section where it was added.
 This does not appear for Students.

 - Click Add To A Folder to add the media to a course.